 (e) other variations on the basic situation of ostracism.

-We model a village uses ostracism to deter deviant conduct, and a broader society that establishes a court system which may or may not wish to restrict ostracism.
 Let the payoffs be normalized to zero for each player if the target villager does not deviate, the villagers do not ostracize, and the court does not get involved.
 The target villager chooses to comply with village custom (x = 0) or offend (x = 1).
 The village sees evidence indicating that he complied (y = 0) or offended (y = 1).
 If the target offends, he is always detected: Prob(y=1|x=1) = 1.
 If the target complies, the evidence sometimes mistakenly indicates that he offended: Prob(y=1|x=0) = m, where 0 < m < 1.

 If the target offends, he obtains personal benefit B > 0 from that act but imposes cost C on the village and cost D on the rest of society.
 The costs and benefits B, C, and D are unobserved until later (otherwise, the villagers could look at them to determine whether the target had offended).
-The village can either continue to associate with the target, or ostracize him at cost Z > 0 to themselves and impose cost P > 0 on him.
+The villagers can either continue to associate with the target, or ostracize him at cost Z > 0 to themselves and cost P > 0 for him.

 The costs C and D need not be positive.
-If they are, the target's offending is harmful; if they are negative, his “offending” is beneficial.
+If they are, the target’s offending is harmful; if they are negative, his “offending” is beneficial.
 It could be, for example, that C > 0 and D < 0, which would mean that offending hurts the village but helps outsiders, as with reporting village corruption (Case 1, and, below, Cases 14, 15, 16).
 If B < C + D, offending is wealth-diminishing for society as a whole -- the sum of target, villagers, court, and outsiders.
 If B > C + D, offending is wealth-increasing for society as a whole, but still bad for the villagers if C > 0.